-Educator of the Year – A teacher, school staff or support who has provided exceptional education, service and support opportunities to individual(s) with a disability.
+Exceptional Educator of the Year – A teacher, school staff or support person who has provided exceptional education, service and support opportunities to individual(s) with a disability.

-Emerging Leader Award – Recognition of an individual, or group, aged 14-30, who demonstrates leadership skills by raising awareness and/or improving outcomes for individuals with a disability.
+Emerging Leader Award – Recognizes an individual or group, aged 14-30, who is an emerging leader in this community by raising awareness and/or improving outcomes for people with a disability.

-Accessibility Award – Recognizes a City department, constituency, architect, developer, builder, planner or group that has removed barriers and created full access to public/private buildings, outdoor space, thoroughfares etc., for the full inclusion of individuals with disabilities and/or made life easier through accessible transportation options.
+Accessibility Award – Recognizes a constituency, architect, developer, builder, planner, group or City department that has removed barriers and created full access to public/private buildings, outdoor space, thoroughfares, etc., for the full inclusion of individuals with disabilities and/or made life easier through accessible transportation options.

-Valued Community Service – Recognition of an individual or organization that has made a significant contribution by providing and/or improving personal and community support for individuals with a disability; including, but not limited to: providing independence through more choice, information and control, advocacy efforts, or improving the social participation of all people.
+Valued Community Service – Recognizes an individual or organization that has made a significant contribution by providing and/or improving personal and community support for individuals with a disability; including, but not limited to, providing independence through more choice, information and control, advocacy efforts, or improving the social participation of all people.

 Pride of the City – Recognizes an individual, group or organization who has demonstrated a lifetime of commitment to those with disabilities, and helped advance the full inclusion of all people in our community.